eduvpn/vpn-user-portal/CONFIG_CHANGES.md

 the 2.x life cycle are NOT required.
 Any existing configuration file will keep working!

+## 2.3.8

+The `FormLdapAuthentication` section also takes `searchBindDn` and `searchBindPass` options now to allow binding to an LDAP server with an account before performing the user's DN search.
+See [LDAP](https://github.com/eduvpn/documentation/blob/v2/LDAP.md) on how to use it.

 ## 2.3.7

 The `authMethod`, `supportedLanguages` and `sessionExpiry` now have defaults